exceedone/exment-manual/docs/additional_file_saveplace.md

 If the version of Exment installed for the first time is less than v3.0.8, the following modifications are required.
 (If you are not sure which version you have installed, please check it just in case)

-- Open "config / exment.php" in the root folder of the project.
+- Open "config/exment.php" in the root folder of the project.

 - Look for a description similar to the following: